Explicit Non-Abelian Gerbes with Connections: Principal 2-bundles with adjusted connections

-\begin{proof} Both results follow directly by using the formulas~\eqref{eq:adjustedCoboundaryConditionsB} for the gauge-transformed gauge potentials $\tilde A_i$ and $\tilde B_i$ in the definition of adjusted curvatures in~\eqref{eq:adjustedCurvatures}, and simplifying the resulting expressions using identities from \cref{app:useful,app:kappaProperties}.
+for all $(i)\in Y^{[1]}$.
+Both results follow directly by using the formulas~\eqref{eq:adjustedCoboundaryConditionsB} for the gauge-transformed gauge potentials $\tilde A_i$ and $\tilde B_i$ in the definition of adjusted curvatures in~\eqref{eq:adjustedCurvatures}, and simplifying the resulting expressions using identities from \cref{app:useful,app:kappaProperties}.
 The derivation for $\tilde H_i$ is more involved.
 One first shows that

 and one then expands the terms with $\kappa$ using~\eqref{eq:dofkappa} and the Bianchi identity for $F_i$ from~\eqref{eq:adjustedBianchiIdentities} as well as~\eqref{eq:kappat_linear} and~\eqref{eq:kappa_galfaX}.
 The case of a special adjustment follows from